 Ontario Premier Doug Ford to make announcement this afternoon

-Ontario Premier Doug Ford said he would provide an update on the reopening plan each Monday.
+Ontario Premier Doug Ford is seen in this photo taken at Queen's Park.
 (The Canadian Press)

-The premier will be joined by Minister of Heritage, Sport, Tourism and Culture Industries Lisa MacLeod at his news conference being held at Queen’s Park.
+The premier will be joined by Deputy Premier and Minister of Health Christine Elliott and Associate Minister of Children and Women’s Issues Hill Dunlop at his news conference being held at Queen’s Park.

 CTVNewsToronto.ca will carry it live as soon as it begins.